DIGITAL TRANSFORMATION STRATEGY CONSULTANT AND TECH POLICY ADVISOR

 Daniel is a consultant in digital transformation strategy and keynote speaker on innovation, international business strategy, and tech policy.

-Starting in 2019, Daniel will become Associate Account Strategist at Google, where he will advice C-level SME Spanish executives on how to scale and optimize their online presence and brand awareness with Google.
-He will collaborate with teams across Google to identify new business opportunities and provide industry insights for customers.
+Currently, Daniel is Associate Account Strategist at Google, where he advices C-level SME Spanish executives on how to optimize, scale and internationalize their online presence and brand awareness with Google.
+In his role, he collaborates with teams across Google worldwide such as Marketing, Suppor, Product or Partnerships to identify new business opportunities and provide industry insights to customers.

-Daniel holds a Bachelor’s Degree in International Business from Universidad Europea and a Diploma in Marketing from University of California, Berkeley.
-He has completed several study abroad programs at McGill University and the London School of Economics and Political Science (LSE) and he is currently completing a second Bachelor’s Degree in International Relations at Universidad Europea.
+Daniel holds a Bachelor’s Degree in International Business and a Bachelor’s Degree in International Relations from Universidad Europea de Madrid.
+He also holds a Diploma in Marketing from University of California, Berkeley and has completed several study abroad programs at McGill University and the London School of Economics and Political Science (LSE).

 More information here.